Async API

 Ok(())

-}import { DirSQL, Table } from 'dirsql';
+import { DirSQL, Table } from 'dirsql';

-const db = new DirSQL('./my-project', {
+const db = new DirSQL({

 tables: [